Emotion Transfer in Sound

 What began as a reflection on art became a scientific wondering if there is a measurable trace left by emotional states in the sound itself.
 Not just in melodies or lyrics, but in the tiny, almost invisible details of the vibration.
 I am not investigating how harmony and melody and major and minor keys play a role, rather I am interested in something a little more profound.

-I realized I could at least test this in a basic way myself - by recording sets of 2 simple audio samples — one while feeling sadness, one while feeling happiness, with as little musical complexity as possible, and asking AI to analyze them.
+I realised I could test this in a basic way myself - by recording sets of 2 simple audio samples — one while feeling sadness, one while feeling happiness, with as little musical complexity as possible, and asking AI to analyse them.
+Why ask AI?
+Well I discovered that ChatGPT had certain capabilities in this regard (more on this below).

 First Test

-For the first test attempt, I used a guitar and captured the audio in Logic.
+For my first test, I used a guitar and captured the audio in Logic.
 I played the same simple note in each recording.
-I was careful beforehand to practice and play the note a number of times so that I had a sense of consistent velocity or playing style.
+I was careful before recording anything to practice and play the note a number of times so that I had a established a consistent playing style.
 The note was D played on the A string.

 The next step was to invoke distinct emotional states: happiness and sadness.
 This was not easy, but I found a way to focus on specific memories — for sadness, I thought about losing a loved one; for happiness, I thought about my daughter.
-Each time, I waited until the emotion felt genuinely present before recording.
+Each time, I waited until the emotion felt genuinely present before starting the recording.
 I then played the same D note on the guitar, trying to maintain consistent playing technique across takes.
-After recording, I exported two audio files — one "happy" take and one "sad" take — without labeling which was which.
-Listening to the recordings side by side, I heard no discernible difference between them to my ear.
-The clips are presented below.
+After recording, I exported two audio files — one "happy" take and one "sad" take, and noted on paper which was which.
+The clips are below.

 Test 1 - Audio Clips